Skip to main content

 • Permissive redistribution for the library itself (MIT).

 If your SEC-data workload is research-scale (one ticker at a time, small number of filings), edgartools is often the right choice.
-OMNI’s value compounds with scale, agents, and production requirements.
+SEC API’s value compounds with scale, agents, and production requirements.

 Latency (hot path)34-38ms p50300-2,100ms p50